 Whether one will open here is very much up in the air.
 The neighbors, who have spent money hiring a lawyer and ordering a sound study, remain opposed to the project.

-For a brief period, until about two weeks ago, neighbors thought that ADIR was withdrawing its application, according to neighbor said Jeff Cluett.
+For a brief period, until about two weeks ago, neighbors thought that ADIR was withdrawing its application, according to neighbor Jeff Cluett.

-A representative from Wallace Architects had said that it looked like the restaurant was pulling out.
+A representative from Wallace Architects said earlier that it looked like the restaurant was pulling out.
 Neighbors had also read a letter written by realtor David Blatteis to a planning commissioner in mid-March.
 “Pollo Campero has given up on our city and canceled the lease,” Blatteis wrote, informing the commissioners that “you are the ones that are ruining our city.”